Probiotics for histamine intolerance: safe strains vs dangerous ones

 Lactobacillus reuteri

-Why avoid (most strains): Research shows that "histamine production appears to be a host-specific trait as only L. reuteri strains isolated from human hosts possess the histidine decarboxylase gene" (PMC3285189).
-Specifically, strains JCM 112, MM2-3, and 6475 produce histamine.
+This one is a complicated case, because some strains are therapeutic while others produce histamine.
+Research shows that "histamine production appears to be a host-specific trait as only L. reuteri strains isolated from human hosts possess the histidine decarboxylase gene" (PMC3285189).
+Specifically, strains JCM 112, MM2-3, plus 6475 produce histamine.
+The exception is L. reuteri DSM 17938, which has been studied for safety and may be well-tolerated, but check strain-specific data before using.

 Lactobacillus paracasei